Barney Ward: Personal life

 Ward married Kristine Lindsey and they had two sons: Jay and McLain.
 Ward and Kristine later divorced.
 Ward subsequently married Relda Esterhuyse and had his youngest son Dylan Ward.
 Ward was supportive of his son McLain's desire to ride professionally.

 Death and legacy

-Ward died of cancer on October 27, 2012, at age 71.
+Ward died from prostate cancer on October 27, 2012, at age 71.

 After Ward's death, industry professionals noted that he was a knowledgeable trainer and great rider despite his involvement in the horse murders.

 Ward advised his son McLain throughout his riding career.
 McLain is a four-time Olympic medalist in showjumping.